TheRealAnonymous008/quartz/content/personal/ideas/Literature Index.md

 > We shall not sleep, though poppies grow
 > In Flanders fields

+* **The Narcissist's Prayer by Dayna Craig**
+>That didn't happen.
+>And if it did, it wasn't that bad.
+>And if it was, that's not a big deal.
+>And if it is, that's not my fault.
+>And if it was, I didn't mean it.
+>And if I did, you deserved it.
 # Fiction
 * [[Hell Screen]]
 * [[Junji Ito's Works]]